Snowball115/MarsDefender/README.md

 ## Description
-A small JavaScript-Canvas game I made for a school project The player controls a little tank that must defend his home against alien invaders.
+A small JavaScript-Canvas game I made for a school project.__
+The player controls a little tank that must defend his home against alien invaders.
 Open the "index.html" to start the game.